Freeboard/freeboard/README.md

 ### API

 While freeboard runs as a stand-alone app out of the box, you can augment and control it from javascript with a simple API.
+All API calls are made on the `freeboard` singleton object.

 -------